8 residence hall must-haves

 Summer start: The housing application opens in January.

 With a few exceptions, freshmen are required to live on campus and are guaranteed housing.
-The on-campus housing application requires a $350 deposit (waived for students who qualify for a need-based enrollment deposit deferral).
+The on-campus housing application The housing application requires a $500 deposit plus a $100 non-refundable application fee (waived for students who qualify for a need-based enrollment deposit deferral).

 CSU offers a wide selection of housing and dining options to ensure all students feel at home.
 On-campus apartments also are open to first-time students who are committed couples and families, and this application is open year-round.